The Gum Ball is in preparation for 2020! We hope to see you when it all goes down again... 24-26 April 2020!

 The Gum Ball has a reputation for inviting some of the country’s most popular acts to perform alongside their pick of the best emerging performers from around Australia and overseas.

 A bit of a "proving ground" you might say, where legends like Hoodoo Gurus, Polish Club, Magic Dirt, Tex Perkins, Tumbleweed, Red Gum and Custard play alongside artists on their way up, like The Preatures, Polish Club and King Gizzard & The Lizard Wizard.

 The Gum Ball mixes musical genres and styles, from rock and soul, through to hip-hop, country and in between, over two stages, side by side, to create a flowing festival feast of music and dance, where you don't have to do much else other than reach into the esky for another tin.

 Along with its musical element, The Gum Ball also offers gourmet food and market stalls, kids crèche, yoga, skate demos, workshops, live art and a very popular late night silent disco.

-Tickets re now selling through the Dashville store.
-Full Weekend and Saturday Only tickets for adults, youths, children and pensioners will be available until sold out.
+Tickets include Thursday arrival, Friday arrival and Saturday arrival tickets for adults, youths, children and pensioners, available until sold out.

 - Stallholders - For all stallholder, performing artist, sponsorship, or volunteer enquiries, please visit the contact us page.
-Performing artist positions are currently open, so please feel free to send your stuff through to us (Dashville) for consideration.
+Performing artist applications are now open.

 - Tickets are available through Dashville's online store.
 Last year's event was a sell out, so probably best not to fluff around too much.